Grab the Macro Gear Guide

 When done well, a low key image can be beautifully dramatic, moody and mysterious!
 And the best bit?
 If you’ve got a severe lack of light — whether it’s because you live in a cave or you’re enduring a dark winter — you only need a tiny low light pocket to try this photography style!

-This week the array of beautiful low key, dark and moody photos jumped out at us from our Grad’s Group, so it was only natural they should feature in this blog post!
 Read on and learn some easy ways to use natural light for stunning dark and moody pics!

 By positioning them at a 90-degree angle to the light source, the shadows on the left are maintained, which adds depth and conveys a quiet moment.

-Chantel Harding, Advanced Graduate
+Chantel Harding, Advanced Grad

-Kirsty McKenzie, Advanced Graduate
+Kirsty McKenzie, Advanced Grad

 Related: Dramatic Natural Light Portraits

-Dana Whitley, Advanced Graduate
+Dana Whitley, Advanced Grad

 Related: Low Light Photography Tips

-Sue Thorn, Advanced Graduate
+Sue Thorn, Advanced Grad

 Expose for the light or the colours in the sky at dawn or dusk to create a beautifully dark and moody silhouette photo.
 You can expose so your subjects appear fully in silhouette or partially to capture some detail and emotion.